 If you’ve got crapemyrtles that have suffered from past crape murder attacks, all is not lost.

 Simply stop cutting them back this year and selectively prune shoots that emerge from the base of the trunk and larger branches.
 For truly severe cases of crape murder, try cutting them back to within a couple of inches of the ground and letting them regrow.
 As they remerge, snip away almost all the shoots except for the straightest, strongest ones and let them establish new structure for the tree.

 If all else fails, go ahead and put damaged crapemyrtles out of their misery by digging them up and replacing them with just the right crapemyrtle for your setting.

 It’s easy to find the perfect crapemyrtle for any location, and the Southern Living Plant Collection offers four crapemyrtle options that may be just right.

 For a smaller tree, try the Early Bird Lavender crapemyrtle, which grows 4 to 6 feet in height and 3 to 4 feet in width.
 For slightly larger options, try Early Bird Purple or White, both of which grow to heights of 5 to 8 feet and widths of 3 to 4 feet.
 These beauties are aptly named since all three begin blooming by Mother’s Day—earlier than most crapemyrtles—and rebloom throughout the summer.

-If a bigger tree is what you need, Southern Living Plant Collection’s Delta Jazz may be just the one.
-This stunning crapemyrtle produces dazzling pink flowers, has great fall color in its leaves and grows 6 to 10 feet high and 4 to 5 feet wide.
+If a bigger tree is what you need, Southern Living Plant Collection’s Delta series crapemyrtles may be just the solution.
+These stunning varieties produce dazzling flowers, have unique burgundy cupped leaves and grow 8 to 12 feet high and 4 to 6 feet wide.